openshift-labs/learn-katacoda/intro-openshift/cluster-access/03-collaborating-with-other-users.md

 ``oc adm policy add-role-to-user view developer -n mysecrets``{{execute}}

-The list of projects in the web console should now show both projects.
+Return to the main page in the web console where the list of projects is shown for ``developer`` and you should see ``mysecrets`` listed.